 Coca-Cola is the largest non-alcoholic beverage company in the world, and it owns some of the most recognisable drink brands.
 If you want to trade Coca-Cola shares, you can find out how in this step-by-step guide.

 How to trade Coca-Cola shares

-Alternatively, you can trade Coca-Cola shares with CFDs.
-Both are leveraged which means you only need to put down a small deposit – known as margin – to open your position.
+You can trade Coca-Cola shares with CFDs.
+It is leveraged which means you only need to put down a small deposit – known as margin – to open your position.
 You’ll gain the same exposure as if you had committed the full amount of capital to buy the shares outright.
 It is important to remember that when using leverage, your profit or loss will be based on the full size of the position, not just the margin required to open it.